Catholic Liturgical Tradition

-Additional Content Available Handing It On is based on traditional prayers and hymns of the liturgical year.
-In addition to handwriting packets for the liturgical seasons, we have other packets that are not bound to any particular season and thus stand alone.
-These are available as follows:
+Handing It On is based on traditional prayers and hymns of the liturgical year.
+In addition to handwriting packets for the liturgical seasons, we have other packets not bound to a particular season and thus stand alone.
+These are currently available as follows:

-The Prayers of the Rosary (print English, print Latin, and cursive Latin)
+Prayers of the Rosary (print English, print Latin, cursive English, cursive Latin)

-Format Worksheets are available as pdf files (digital download).
-They will also be made available as hard-copy workbooks.
+Worksheets are available as pdf files (digital download).
+Hard-copy workbooks are not yet available.